Public Information Requests

 Information to be released

 You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.
 Keep appointments to inspect records or pick up copies or risk losing the opportunity to see the information.Cost of Records

 - You must respond to any written estimate of charges within 10 days of the date the governmental body sent it or the request may be deemed withdrawn.

 - If estimated costs exceed $100.00 (or $50.00 if a governmental body has fewer than 16 full-time employees) the governmental body may require a bond, prepayment, or deposit.

 - You may ask the governmental body to determine whether providing the information primarily benefits the general public, resulting in a waiver or reduction of charges.

 - Make a timely payment for all mutually agreed charges.
 A governmental body can demand payment of overdue balances exceeding $100.00, or obtain a security deposit, before processing additional requests from you.

-- Information that may be withheld due to an exception
+- Information may be withheld due to an exception.